 You can read a book about the miraculous effects that can be achieved by taking very high doses of Vitamin D, by CLICKING HERE.

-I recommend taking 10,000 IU per day and see how you feel; then you can gage if you should start, stop, increase, etc..
+I can't tell you what to do, but if it was me starting over and I'd never taken it before, I'd start with 10,000 IU per day and see how I feel; then gage if I should start, stop, increase, etc..